cloudmesh/client/docs/source/commands/command_group.rst

 A named group can be easily deleted.::

-  $ cm group delete --name groupC
+  $ cm group delete groupC
   Request to delete server albert-001 has been accepted.
   Request to delete server albert-002 has been accepted.
   Request to delete server test-001 has been accepted.
   Deletion Successful!

-  $ cm group info groupC
+  $ cm group list groupC
   ERROR: No group with name groupC found in the cloudmesh database!

 .. warning:: When a group is deleted, all the instances (vms) are deleted,